ncrmns/fnxm/xm/DevOps.md

     stub:
       is an object that holds predefined data and uses it to answer calls during tests.
-      It is used when we cannot or don’twant to involve objects that would answer with real data or haveundesirable side effects.
+      It is used when we can not or don’t want to involve objects that would answer with real data or have undesirable side effects.

     spy:
       lets you take an existing class, function, object and mock it in such a way that you